- Therapy Modalities Glossary

 Between sets of eye movements (typically 15–30 seconds), your therapist will ask what you’re noticing.
 Sessions end with stabilization techniques to ensure you feel grounded before leaving.
 You might also notice:

-How long does Eye Movement Desensitization & Reprocessing Therapy (EMDR) take?
+How long does Eye Movement Desensitization & Reprocessing Therapy (EMDR) typically take?
+Is there any set structure?

 EMDR follows a structured eight-phase protocol: